The first step in healing is to take responsibility.

 (This article was originally published September 2015.
 The video is new.)

+Several decades passed and I continued down the path of awakening.
+My first book, The Love of Being Loving, speaks of these years.
 One never forgets one’s past teachers or disciplines.
+In my case, Metapsychiatry (and its founder, Dr Thomas Hora) and Christian Science had been my main spiritual influences.
 Such allegiances are forever enshrined in our heart and continue to help, inspire, and mould us.
 They are pivotal to our development and our total and absolute devotion to them secures the progress which blossoms from that commitment.
 The cemented bond between teacher and student surpasses time and space, and the love of a teacher can be beckoned whenever requested.
 Further, one often has an ongoing commitment to the other students of a teacher and, indeed, the entire group of that pathway.
 Nevertheless, in spite of loyalties, our inner spiritual drive will take its own path through the terrain it determines is best.
 It will have its own timing and will guide us to whoever is most beneficial to the next stage of our growth.
-Continue reading “Spiritual Teachers”
+Continue reading “In Search of Truth”

 Along the Way